zhuo-he/zhuo-he.github.io/_posts/2025-07-01-From RL to RLHF_1.md

 ---
-title: 'Reinforcement Learning (1)'
+title: 'From RL to RLHF (1)'
 date: 2025-07-01
-permalink: /posts/2025/07/Reinforcement Learning (1)/
+permalink: /posts/2025/07/From RL to RLHF (1)/
 tags:
   - cool posts
 ---

-In light of the widespread adoption of RLHF in large language models (LLMs), this blog is intended to document my study of reinforcement learning—the theoretical foundation of RLHF.
+In light of the widespread adoption of RLHF in large language models (LLMs), this blog is intended to document my study of RLHF, starting from reinforcement learning.

 # 1. 强化学习基础